Contrasting Primo Water (PRMW) & Its Competitors

-Primo Water (NASDAQ:PRMW – Get Rating) is one of 18 public companies in the “Bottled & canned soft drinks” industry, but how does it compare to its competitors?
-We will compare Primo Water to related businesses based on the strength of its analyst recommendations, earnings, valuation, profitability, institutional ownership, risk and dividends.
+Primo Water (NASDAQ:PRMW – Get Rating) is one of 18 public companies in the “Bottled & canned soft drinks” industry, but how does it contrast to its rivals?
+We will compare Primo Water to related businesses based on the strength of its valuation, analyst recommendations, earnings, profitability, dividends, risk and institutional ownership.

 Analyst Ratings

-This is a summary of recent recommendations for Primo Water and its competitors, as reported by MarketBeat.
+This is a summary of current ratings and recommmendations for Primo Water and its rivals, as provided by MarketBeat.

 |Sell Ratings